seriousManual/node-piglow/README.md

 Each parameter can be specified individually as a command line parameter.
 See the section "Adressing" for a detailed overview.

-When the parameter "mocked" is assigned, the parameters will not passed to the piglow board but to a mocking backend.
+When the parameter `mocked` is assigned, the parameters will not be passed to the piglow board but to a mocking backend.
 This is useful in a testing environment.
 (See the "Mocking" section)

 ````bash
 $ piglow --leg_1 100 --mocked